Core Java Interview Questions and Answers Part 1

 A: A class is a blueprint from which individual objects are created.
 A class can contain fields and methods to describe the behavior of an object.

-- JDBC Connection using properties file in Java
+- Connection Pooling Example in Java